tecshare-info/mylibrary-privacy-policy/privacy-policy.md

 We **do not collect contact details** (such as phone numbers or emails) directly from children.

+**Camera Usage:**

+Our app uses the device camera only for two purposes — to let readers take or update their profile pictures, and to scan book IDs or ISBN codes to retrieve book details.
+The images captured are used solely within the app and are not stored, shared, or transmitted to any external server or third party.

 ---

 ## 3. How We Use This Information